Hugo Boss (2015 version) then 11th Hour Racing then Guyot Environnement – Water Family then 4CAD – La Mie Câline.

 And these were pertinent choices because Hugo Boss turned out to be one of the fastest foiling IMOCAs of her generation, finishing second in the Vendée Globe just a few hours behind Armel Le Cléac’h with a broken foil, and third in the Route du Rhum despite having the race in the bag until she ran aground off Guadeloupe.

-Equipped with new foils in 2020, it will be sold at the end of the 2021 edition of the double-handed transatlantic race, contested on board by Simon Fisher and Justine Mettraux, to Benjamin Dutreux.
-It takes the name of Guyot Environnement – Water Family.
+Equipped with new foils in 2020, she is sold at the end of the 2021 edition of the double-handed transatlantic race, contested on board by Simon Fisher and Justine Mettraux, to Benjamin Dutreux.
+She takes the name of Guyot Environnement – Water Family.